dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/googletest/README.md

 GoogleTest comes with a CMake build script ([CMakeLists.txt](https://github.com/google/googletest/blob/main/CMakeLists.txt)) that can be used on a wide range of platforms ("C" stands for cross-platform.).
-If you don't have CMake installed already, you can download it for free from
+If you don'type have CMake installed already, you can download it for free from
 <http://www.cmake.org/>.

 CMake works by generating native makefiles or build projects that can be used in